Jiblet/AlterExtracts/README.md

 * "Backpack_Extract"  - Extracts that need you to remove your backpack, like Interchange's hole in fence
 * "Alpine_Extract"    - Extracts that need a Red Rebel and paracord, like Reserve's cliff descent

+Enabling each extract type will override that type's requirements, making it a normal extraction point that uses the extraction time and chance (probability the extract will be active) from the config file.
+Setting it to false means this mod will not alter that extract type at all.

 ```
 {
   "Settings": {